PuchatekwSzortach/voc_encoder_decoder_with_atrous_separable_convolutions/README.md

 ### How to run

-A docker container is provided to run the project, along with a few helper host-side invoke tasks to start and manage then environment.
+A docker container is provided to run the project, along with a few helper host-side invoke tasks to start and manage the environment.
 Almost every task accepts `--config-path` argument, a path to configuration file that defines paths to data, batch size to use, etc.
 You can refer to `config.yaml` for a sample configuration file.

 Host-side invoke tasks are:
 - `docker.build_app_container` - builds main container inside which train, analysis, and visualization tasks can be run
-- `docker.compose-up` - this is a thin wrapper around docker-compose task that starts `nginx` container for serving output files, and `mlflow` container for storing and serving training and evaluation metrics.
+- `docker.compose-up` - this is a thin wrapper around docker-compose task that starts `nginx` container for serving data visualizations, and `mlflow` container for storing and serving training and evaluation metrics.
 - `docker.run` - runs app container.
 This is kept separate from `docker.compose-up` task, because at the time of this writing `docker-compose` can't start a container with access to GPU, while `docker` can.

 Inside the container, the most important `invoke` tasks are: